sdu-concurrency/cybersecurity_days_2020/website/index.md

 CyberSecurity Days also serve as a place where industry, public companies, students, and institutions can meet, discuss about cybersecurity and informally explore future collaborations.
 It is a special occasion to talk to experts on cybersecurity and network with professionals from industry, academia, and the public sector.

+{% comment -%}
-The 2020 edition of CyberSecurity Days will take place from October 29th to October 31st, 2020 <ins class="bg-success"> as a free online event.<ins>.
+The 2020 edition of CyberSecurity Days will take place from October 29th to October 31st, 2020 as a free online event.<ins>.
 Lectures will be delivered via <a href="https://zoom.us/" target="_black">Zoom</a>.
 Sign up <a src="/register">here</a> to participate.

 There are no strict prerequisites for the attendance; however, the seminar will be mainly targeted to people working in fields related to information and communication technology.
 The lectures will be given either in Danish or in English; in case non-Danish speaking attendees are present, lectures will be given in English.

 For the exercise sessions, participants are asked to bring their own laptop.
+{%- endcomment %}

+The 2020 edition of CyberSecurity Days took place from October 29th to October 31st, 2020 as a free online event.
+There were no strict prerequisites for the attendance; however, the seminar mainly targeted people working in fields related to information and communication technology.
+The lectures were given either in Danish or in English defaulting to English when non-Danish speaking attendees were present.

 <del class="text-muted">The participation fee is 1000 DKK (tax excluded) and it includes meals and coffee breaks.
 A reduced fee of 250 DKK (tax excluded) is available to students for a maximum of 10 places.
 Please note, places are limited to 60 participants and they will be allocated on a first-come-first-served basis.</del>